TyberiusPrime/mbf-bam-quantifier/docs/content/docs/reference/Filter steps/Read1.md

 Filter to reads that have either the Read1 (0x20) or Read2 (0x40) SAM flag.

-Note that while these are lablede 'read1/read2' they're defined as 'first segment in the template' and 'last segment in the template'.
+Note that while these are labeled 'read1/read2' they're defined as 'first segment in the template' and 'last segment in the template'.